rahmatadlin/test-intitek/README.md

 ## 🔧 Product Status Logic

-Products automatically update their status based on quantity:
+Products **automatically** update their status based on quantity.
+You don't need to manually set the status - it's calculated automatically!

-- **In Stock**: Quantity > 10
-- **Low Stock**: Quantity ≤ 10 and > 0
 - **Out of Stock**: Quantity = 0
+- **Low Stock**: Quantity ≥ 1 and ≤ 5
+- **In Stock**: Quantity > 5

 This logic is implemented in the backend (`models/product.go`) and automatically applied when creating or updating products.
+The status field is **read-only** from the API perspective.

 ## 🐛 Troubleshooting